-- Will stream health degrade with additional development under current zoning regulations, and would changing the zoning density make a difference? - Will stream health degrade under current stormwater regulations, and will updating stormwater regulations to include low impact development techniques make a difference? - Will stream corridor or wetland restoration lead to an improvement in stream health?
+• Will stream health degrade with additional development under current zoning regulations, and would changing the zoning density make a difference?

+- Will it make a significant difference in stream health if some areas are removed from the urban growth areas, where growth was likely to occur on sewer systems, and rezoned to rural densities, where less growth is likely to occur, but it would be on septic systems? - Will stream health degrade under current stormwater regulations, and will updating stormwater regulations to include low impact development techniques make a difference? - Will stream corridor or wetland restoration lead to an improvement in stream health? - Will retrofits of stormwater infrastructure in areas of existing development lead to an improvement in stream health?